 The sources of uncertainty in the Lakes_cci LIC product are provided below along with a brief description of the expected effects from each source.
-It is important to note that the thresholdbased algorithm implemented for LIC v1.0 production uses MODIS Terra/Aqua Atmospherically Corrected Surface Reflectance 5-Min Level 2 Swath (MOD09/MYD09), Collection 6 (C6), data (Vermote et al., 2015) as input data.
-Corrections are applied for sensor degradation and atmospheric effects (described below) in the generation of MOD09/MYD09 products, and their impact on the quality of surface reflectance values has largely been characterized (Mortimer and Sharp, 2018; Vermote et al., 2015).
+It is important to note that the random forest algorithm implemented for LIC v1.1 production uses MODIS Terra Level 1B (TOA Reflectance) 5-Min Swath (MOD02), Collection 6.1 (C6.1), data as input data.
 On-orbit noise characterization of MODIS reflective and thermal bands is regularly monitored to ensure the fidelity of the on-orbit calibration to the prelaunch measurement (Angal et al., 2015; Sun et al., 2014).
 The primary source of uncertainty in the LIC product is expected to come from the retrieval algorithm (including the selection of sampled sites/pixels used to develop the algorithm).

 Detector noise/sensor degradation: The MODIS sensors (launched on the Terra and Aqua satellites in December 1999 and May 2002, respectively) are currently operating well beyond their life expectancy of 6 years; their detectors are degrading.
 However, MODIS was designed with stringent requirements on the sensor's calibration accuracy and data product quality.
 It is equipped with a set of on-board calibrators (OBCs), including a solar diffuser (SD) and a solar diffuser stability monitor (SDSM) for the reflective solar bands (RSB) calibration and a blackbody (BB) for the thermal emissive bands (TEB) calibration (Xiong et al., 2005).
-MODIS RSB on-orbit calibration is reflectance based using the on-board SD plate with its bi-directional reflectance factor (BRF) determined prelaunch.
+MODIS RSB on-orbit calibration is reflectance based using the on-board SD plate with its bi-directional reflectance factor (BRF) determined pre-launch.
 MODIS TEB are calibrated on-orbit using the onboard BB.
-The MODIS Level 1B (L1B) radiance/TOA reflectance is the primary deliverable product for the RSB and TEB, which is used to derive the MOD09/MYD09 surface reflectance L2 products used as input in the LIC retrieval algorithm.

 For technical reasons, not elaborated upon herein (see MODIS Characterization Support Team website, https://mcst.gsfc.nasa.gov), nonphysical trends in MODIS Terra data products, which result from calibration drift, have been observed and are well documented.
 On-orbit calibration procedures to mitigate long-term calibration drift, particularly at the shorter wavelengths, have been applied to MODIS C6 L1B data.
-Recent analyses of MODIS surface albedo C6 product (MCD43A3; daytime clear-sky white- and black-sky shortwave broadband data) have revealed statistically significant albedo declines over the Greenland Ice Sheet and Queen Elizabeth Islands glaciers (Canada) thought to be physically real, which gives us confidence in the MOD09/MYD09 C6 data for generation of the LIC product and its use in future analyses.